What are you looking for?

 Whistleblowing

-A worker is protected from detriment or dismissal under UK Whistleblowing laws if he or she discloses information in the reasonable belief that it is made in the public interest and that it shows certain types of wrongdoing have taken place, or will take place.
+A worker is protected from detriment or dismissal under UK Whistleblowing laws if they disclose information in the reasonable belief that it is made in the public interest and that it shows certain types of wrongdoing have taken place, or will take place.

 Ms Parsons was a legal compliance officer who made various disclosures to her employer.
 She was later dismissed for being a ‘cultural misfit’ and argued that her dismissal was automatically unfair for whistleblowing.
 The employment tribunal and EAT both held that her disclosures were purely out of self-interest, rather than having been made in the public interest.
 It was Ms Parson’s conduct which was the reason for her dismissal.
 Her employer was not concerned about the substance of her disclosures, but instead what she did afterwards.
 She didn’t give clear rational reasons for her beliefs.
 She was irrationally fixated on her own personal liability.
 She was unable to listen or take on board what her colleagues had to say.